 The program, however, has been under duress for many years.
-Significant numbers and severity of emergency events have impacted the region over the past decade.
-The lack of capacity and unrelenting stressful EOC activations and emergency response have caused staff turnover and stress injuries.
+Significantly increasing numbers and severity of emergency events have impacted the region over the past decade.
+Unrelenting, stressful EOC activations and emergency response, exacerbated by lack of capacity, have caused staff turnover and stress injuries.

 This is not unlike many emergency programs across British Columbia.
-The devastating wildfire season of 2021 will no doubt lead to more vacancies within local government emergency programs and more stress related injuries for emergency management practitioners across this province.
+The devastating wildfire season of 2021 will no doubt lead to more vacancies within local government emergency programs and more stress-related injuries for emergency management practitioners across the province.

-The CRD has, with the commissioning of this report, an opportunity to make positive changes to its emergency program.
-Additional staffing would reduce workloads and exposure to stress, provide opportunities to seek grant funding, develop internal tools and systems and to manage minor emergencies internal to the program, without affecting the CRD business continuity.
-This, in turn, will mean better support for CRD residents during the most challenging situations they might face.

-The ultimate goal is consistently to reduce the harm that disasters have upon the responders and the population that they serve.
+With the commissioning of this report, the CRD has an opportunity to make positive changes to its emergency program.
+Additional staffing would reduce workloads and exposure to stress, provide opportunities to seek grant funding, develop internal tools and systems, and manage minor emergencies internal to the program without affecting the CRD business continuity.
+This, in turn, would mean better support for CRD residents during the most challenging situations they might face.
+Ultimately, the goal is to consistently reduce the harm that disasters have upon responders and the population that they serve.

 It is now imperative that the recommendations are considered and implemented through a prioritized improvement program.
-As emergency management can be greatly enhanced by including the public in determining priorities and building resilience, public consultation, information releases and guidance documents to detail preparedness, and what to do for property owners, businesses, agricultural producers, and residents should be developed.
+Emergency management can be greatly enhanced by including the public in determining priorities and building resilience.
+The CRD should implement public consultation, information releases, and guidance documents to detail preparedness and guidance for property owners, businesses, agricultural producers and residents.